Orca71/Lantern-Intelligence/README.md

 # Lantern Intelligence

+> A modular AI system evolving from structured action execution to grounded reasoning over real-world data.

 Lantern Intelligence is a modular multi-agent AI system designed to automate small business workflows through natural language interaction.
 The system translates unstructured user prompts into structured, machine-executable actions, with a current focus on accounting automation via the QuickBooks API.

 This project was architected and engineered from the ground up as a full-stack machine learning system, combining intent classification, structured information extraction, and real-world API orchestration.